anamendes23/github_workshop/Instructions.md

 `git checkout -b banana/update-dish-size`

 The `blue` branch name should now be `banana/update-dish-size`.\
-Update line FIXME: from 3 to 4 and save your changes.\
+Update `line 25` from 9x13 to 9x12 and save your changes.\
 Now you are ready to make a commit.
 Let's check our changes:\
 `git status`